wei-wu-nyc/Kaggle-SeizureDetection-Official/README.md

 Ensemble method:

 a.
 AUC only depends on the order of the predictions.
-From previous competitions, I found the most effective way to ensemble a set of results from different models for AUC metric is to convert each solution to ranks and take the average ranks of all the solutions.
+From previous competitions, I found the most effective way to ensemble a set of results from different models for AUC metric is to convert each solution to ranks and then take the weighted average ranks of all the solutions.
+Different weighting methods were tested.
+The final choice was an average that was weighted by the public Leader Board Scores to the power of 5 of each individual model.

 b.
 This ensemble method provides about 0.01-0.03 improvements.